NaraJeamfry/workfully-codechallenge/docs/Decisions and reasonings.md

 * Dependency management has been implemented with Brandi, using Dependency Injection.
 The `app/container.ts` file is currently used to bind instances, and in future commits I'll implement different bindings for tests (mocks).

+## Error management

+I have decided to have specific errors for things like accounts not founds, but only internally.
+The WebApi component decides that it's dangerous to share that information and will obscure that information for the final user.

+## Business design

+* The solution to calculate daily deposits is a compromise between simplicity and security.
+We want to maximize the stored information about user deposits for traceability and support but also want to simplify as much possible, so even though the ideal solution would be to store all deposits separately, with the proposed solution we can still know how many deposits a user did on the last day they deposited while minimizing data stored.